Hey hey, what's up my friends!

 This is why I will pretty much rather just go long on the breakout!

 If I'm wrong, I'll just exit the trade.

-Number one, the price came into this area of resistance, and it breaks up nicely.
+Number one, the price came into the area of resistance, and it breaks up nicely.

-And you know, I get a big winner on this trade.
+And I get a big winner in this trade.

-Alternatively, price comes into the area of resistance, and does a false break up, and I take a loss on this trade.
+Alternatively, the price comes into the area of resistance and does a false break out, and I take a loss on this trade.